 Immune System Disorders

-Immune system disorders fall under the last section (14) of the Social Security Administration’s Blue Book and include disorders that cause dysfunction in one or more elements of a person’s immune system.
+Immune system disorders fall under Section 14 of the Social Security Administration’s Blue Book and include disorders that cause dysfunction in one or more elements of a person’s immune system.
 The conditions evaluated here include:

 - Autoimmune disorders